St Michael’s is an ancient place of prayer which has drawn pilgrims and visitors for over a millennium.

 The oldest parts of the present church date to before the Norman Conquest.
 It is the most extant Anglo Saxon building in Hertfordshire.

 St Michael’s Church is open most days around services from 9 am to 5 pm.
+Contact for access on Saturdays.
 Entry is free however, donations are invited.
 You can find out dates for their regular services, group activities and schedule on their website.